 ---|---|---|

-Fire TV Cube also has a built-in speaker allowing you to use it independent of a TV.
+Fire TV Cube also has a built-in speaker, which allows one to use it independently of a TV.

 6. Remote Controls